dovjay/phase0-xavier-fox/week2/pseudocode-challenge.md

 ```
 * Pseudocode
 ```
-STORE "year" with any value
+STORE 'year' with any value
-IF "year" mod 4 equal to 0 AND "year" mod 100 not equal to 0 DO "Tahun Kabisat"
+IF 'year' mod 4 equal to 0 AND 'year' mod 100 not equal to 0 DO "Tahun Kabisat"
-ELSE IF "year" mod 4 equal to 0 AND "year" mod 100 equal to 0 AND "year" mod 400 equal to 0 DO "Tahun Kabisat"
+ELSE IF 'year' mod 4 equal to 0 AND 'year' mod 100 equal to 0 AND 'year' mod 400 equal to 0 DO "Tahun Kabisat"
 ELSE
   DO "Bukan Tahun Kabisat"